liran-funaro/nestdict/README.md

 # Permanent Nested Dict via File System's Folders
-This package allow storing permanent data on the drive via a hierarchical/nested dict-like API.
+This package allows storing permanent data on the drive via a hierarchical/nested dict-like API.
+The data will be stored as nested directories structure over the file system.

 # Usage
 ```python